zendtech/zend-server-php-buildpack-bluemix/README.md

 # Usage
 1. Download and install Cloud Foundry's 'cf v6' CLI.
+For installation instructions, see http://docs.run.pivotal.io/devguide/installcf/install-go-cli.html.
 2. Create a new folder on your workstation, and access it
 3. In the new folder, create an empty file called `zend_server_php_app`.
 4. If you have additional application files and resources you would like to deploy, copy them to the new folder.